Roman-Blinkov/kubernaughty/docs/part-01.md

 ![DEV SDA IS MADE OF PEOPLE](/images/osdiskuhoh.png "sda is the OS disk, the OS disk... is busy...")

+**note**: Looks like the disks spike in usage during cluster creation,
+          provisioning etc as one would expect.
+Disk busy across the cluster is averaging 0.17% - looking at the nodes each operating system disk is averaging 3.8%/4% up to 4.9% with node 0003 being highest with 4.94% average.

 ### How does Azure Insights run, previous?

 Additional details on the daemonset, configuration, limits